NaomiBreeze/NaomiBreeze/README.md

 - 👋 Hi, I’m @NaomiBreeze
-- 👀 I’m interested in ... particle physics, quantum mechanics, and programming.
+- 👀 I’m interested in particle physics, quantum mechanics, and programming.
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on ... the programming for Exploding Bacon
+- 💞️ I’m looking to collaborate on the programming for Exploding Bacon.
 - 😄 Pronouns: He / him are my preferred.
 But anything is okay.
-- ⚡ Fun fact: ... uhhhhhhh I will add one later.
+- ⚡ Fun fact: uhhhhhhh I will add one later.

 <!---
 NaomiBreeze/NaomiBreeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.